eclipse-vertx/vert.x/mods_manual.md

     {
         "action": "findone",
         "collection": <collection>,
-        "match": <match>
+        "matcher": <matcher>
     }

 Where:
 * `collection` is the name of the MongoDB collection that you wish to search in in.
 This field is mandatory.
-* `match` is a JSON object that you want to match against to find a matching document.
+* `matcher` is a JSON object that you want to match against to find a matching document.
 This obeys the normal MongoDB matching rues.

 If more than one document matches, just the first one will be returned.